AbramoDLuce/Chess/README.md

 This is an unfinished project
-Stalemate and checkmate are under construction Promotion to be implemented
+Stalemate and checkmate are under construction
-Code must be cleaned up
+End of game must be improved
-Commentary in progress
+Buttons in menubar are not functional yet